xapp-ai/documentation/docs/studio/single-tenancy.md

 * Leverage Amazon Cognito which allows multiple options for third-party (federated) login.
 [Read more](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-identity-federation.html)

 Both of these options allow you to bring your own identity provider.

+## Studio Configuration

+### Studio Client

+A configuration file is loaded when the application loads and is used as the runtime configuration.